gulpjs/gulp/docs/writing-a-plugin/README.md

 };
 ```

+The [gulp-unzip](https://github.com/suisho/gulp-unzip/blob/master/index.js) plugin provides a good example of making
+multiple calls to `push()`.
+It also uses a chunk transform stream with a `_flush()` function _within_ the Vinyl transform function.

 Vinyl files can have 3 possible forms for the contents attribute:

 - [Streams](dealing-with-streams.md)
 - [Buffers](using-buffers.md)
 - Empty (null) - Useful for things like rimraf, clean, where contents is not needed.

+A simple example showing how to detect & handle each form is provided below, for a more detailed explanation of each
+approach follow the links above.

 eg:
 ```js